-Cycling is a great sport for those who love the open road, and you can keep track of all your riding data with a bike computer.
+Cycling is an excellent sport for those who love the open road, and you can keep track of all your riding data with a bike computer.
 A must-have for most cyclists, there are dozens of computers to try.
 So which one do you choose?
 There are plenty of options out there based on need, skill and training level.
-Not everyone needs a fancy GPS system that tracks their every mile along with their power output, but a basic computer will be a big help to anyone looking to record their data.
+Not everyone needs a fancy GPS that tracks their every mile along with their power output, but a relatively basic computer will be a big help to anyone looking to record their data.

 Whether you’re going for a cruise along the beach and want to record your miles, want to map out your favorite routes, or are prepping for a race, we have a few hot options for your consideration.
-Based on GPS capabilities, bundle packages, and how easy it is to upload to Strava — every serious cyclist’s go-to social networking app — these bike computers have a lot to offer.
+These bike computers have a lot to offer based on GPS capabilities, bundle packages, and how easy it is to upload to Strava — the serious cyclist’s go-to social networking app.
 So whether you’re an advanced cyclist or just like riding with the kids on the weekend, these are the best bike computers for the money.

 1. Garmin 1030

-This computer has everything: a smooth surface as big as a smartphone, easy touch screen capabilities, a GPS to die for and a sweet hookup package: it comes with a Garmin heart rate monitor, cadence and speed sensor and easily uploads to your phone.
+This computer has everything: a smooth surface as big as a smartphone, easy touch screen capabilities, a GPS to die for, and a sweet hookup package: it comes with a Garmin heart rate monitor, cadence and speed sensor and quickly uploads to your phone.
 While it needs the Garmin Connect and Garmin Map apps, it will still easily upload to Strava.
-Showing your route based on dropped location pins, it makes getting around a breeze.
+Showing your route based on dropped location pins makes getting around a breeze.
 You can plan your own routes or use one from a friend.
 With a 20-hour battery life, which comes in handy for back-to-back rides on the weekend, the Garmin 1030 is our top pick for the best bike computer in 2020.

 2. Wahoo ELEMNT Bolt

 If you have a Wahoo trainer for your bike at home, you know how streamlined and smooth Wahoo exercise gadgets are.
-Styled distinctly for aerodynamics, this computer doesn’t have a touchscreen but easily connects to your smartphone.
+As it’s styled distinctly for aerodynamics, this computer might not have a touchscreen but easily connects to your smartphone.
 Your route will pop in front of you for turn-by-turn navigation, which comes in handy on longer, twisty rides.
 With a battery life of 15 hours, this computer is also waterproof up to five feet.
 Rainy day?
 No problem!
-While much cheaper than the Garmin 1030, the Wahoo Elemnt Bolt is less user-friendly while on the bike, but it’s also a great value for those who aren’t as interested in bundle packages or touchscreen availability.
+While much cheaper than the Garmin 1030, the Wahoo Elemnt Bolt is less user-friendly while on the bike, but it’s also an excellent value for those who aren’t as interested in bundle packages or touchscreen availability.

 3. Lezyne Mega XL

-This is definitely the sturdiest of all the bike computers, and if weight is a factor, this might not be the best fit for you.
-With its durable mount and horizontal to vertical screen readings, this one comes in at a cheaper price than our other contenders.
-It has ANT+ or Bluetooth Smart enabled heart rate monitors and speed and cadence sensors.
-However, its coolest feature is the live tracking — share your ride in real-time with family and friends.
-Going on a cross country ride?
-This is a good choice for enhanced GPS with a 240×400 high-resolution screen and turn-by-turn navigation features.
+The Lezyne Mega XL is the sturdiest of all the bike computers, so this might not be the best fit for you if weight is a factor.
+Its durable mount and horizontal to vertical screen readings come in at a lower price than our other contenders.
+It has ANT+, or Bluetooth Smart enabled heart rate monitors and speed and cadence sensors.
+However, its most fantastic feature is the live tracking — share your ride in real-time with family and friends.
+Are you going on a cross-country ride?
+If so, this is a good choice for enhanced GPS with a 240×400 high-resolution screen and turn-by-turn navigation features.
 This bike computer also comes in a variety of colors to better match your bike.

-The Garmin Edge 830 is a simpler version of the Garmin 1030.
+The Garmin Edge 830 is a pared-down version of the Garmin 1030.
 It’s a good pick for the casual cyclist out for an intense workout but not for a serious training session.
 The 830 lacks the advanced GPS navigation of the 1030, and it’s a noticeable difference.
 While still a sensible computer, the 830 comes in strong with its knowledge of popular cycling routes.
 If you’re traveling, you can check out the best rides done by the local cyclists.
-Mountain biking is in there too with local trails and data right at your fingertips.
+Mountain biking is in there, too, with local trails and data right at your fingertips.

 6. Cateye Padrone Digital

 Going back to the basics with the Cateye Padrone, this computer doesn’t have GPS.
-Based solely on your speed and cadence sensors, this little unit is an ideal companion for a casual rider.
-With lack of access to Strava, this might be of most serious cyclists wishlists, but to the light-hearted, free rider, the Cateye will come in handy for immediate data on your speed, distance and pace.
+This little unit is an ideal companion for a casual rider, based solely on speed and cadence sensors.
+With a lack of access to Strava, this device might be left off most serious cyclists’ wishlists, but to the light-hearted, free rider, the Cateye will come in handy for immediate data on speed, distance and pace.
 Sometimes, it’s better to keep it simple.
-The cheapest option available at $35, this is basic at its best.
+The most cost-efficient option available at $35; this is basic at its best.
 Snap this onto your handlebars and enjoy the ride.

 For $200, the Lezyne Mega C has a battery life of 32 hours and can store up to 800 hours of ride data.
-This is tought to beat in comparison to our other picks for the best bike computers, and the Mega C also features quick uploads and immediate viewing on Strava.
-While it connects to your phone, messages and calls will pop up on your screen as you ride, a nice feature if you’re in need of constant contact.
-The only downside is having to sync other maps to the computer to kick off your route, or having to pull out your phone to start a route over.
-This GPS is a non-touchscreen, which can be a hassle for some users, but for the price, this is still a desirable option.
+This fact is hard to beat compared to our other picks for the best bike computers, and the Mega C also features quick uploads and immediate viewing on Strava.
+While it connects to your phone, messages and calls will pop up on your screen as you ride, a nice feature if you require constant contact.
+The only downside is syncing other maps to the computer to kick off your route or pulling out your phone to start a course.
+This GPS is a non-touchscreen, which can be a hassle for some users, but this is still a desirable option for the price.

 8. Planet Bike Protege 9.0